Middle school can be an uncertain time. We've been through this before.

 “John loves Faith.
 What more could we ask for?”

 Middle School is an important building block.

-A lot goes on in the life of the Middle School student, and caring faculty and administrators work diligently to keep the unique needs of this age group in mind every day.
+A lot goes on in the life of the Middle School student.
+Caring faculty and administrators work diligently to keep their unique needs in mind every day.

-From the faculty advisors, responsible for developing and creating a positive spiritual, social, and academic environment, to teachers who enjoy the particular attributes of this dynamic age, Faith proactively encourages your children through these transition years.
+From the faculty advisors—responsible for developing and creating a positive spiritual, social, and academic environment—to faculty who enjoy teaching this dynamic age, FCS proactively encourages your children through these transition years.

 All the joyful learning fostered in Lower School is encouraged and built upon.
 The energy and enthusiasm abundant in Middle School students are directed toward proactive involvement in all aspects of FCS.
 Students move more deeply into the subject matter and begin to refine their abilities to ask good questions and to reason with sound logic.

 Students are also encouraged to accept more responsibility through leadership opportunities and to view themselves as contributors to the school community.
 This challenge brings out the best in students.